jlblcc/jlb-highlightjs/README.md

 ## License

 Highlight.js is released under the BSD License.
-See [LICENSE][7] file for details.
+See LICENSE file for details.

 ## Links